Skip to main content

 Click on any asset for more asset details.

-To take remediation action on vulnerabilities and assets detected by Veracode SAST:
+To take remediation action on vulnerabilities and assets detected by Veracode:

 1. Go to the Vulnerabilities pr Assets Page.

-3. Select the relevant Vulnerabilities/assets out of the results list.
+3. Select the relevant vulnerabilities/assets from the results list.

 4. Click on Take Action to proceed with remediation or further actions.